HOME RUN FORECAST INDEX VERSUS TOTAL RUNS AND HOME RUNS

-The team at Home Run Forecast (HRF) has been collecting data all season on the correlation between the HRF Index and the total number of runs and home runs in each game.
+The team at Home Run Forecast (HRF) has been collecting data during the 2022 season and post-season on the correlation between the HRF Index and the average number of runs and home runs averaged for each game in open air conditions.
 The HRF Index ranges from 1 to 10, with 1 indicating the least favorable weather conditions for ball flight and 10 indicating most favorable.
-We are publishing results here through the games on September 8th, which is all verifiable.
-Simply put, a high HRF Index number that is averaged over a game, that is an 8, 9 or 10, corresponds to an average number of runs of over 8.6 for 8’s, 9.5 runs for a 9 Index value, and 10.4 runs per game when the Index hits a 10 for the entire game.
-There were 147 games during this period where the Index averaged a 10 for the entire game.
-In those contests, an average of 2.81 home runs were hit, and the average runs scored was over 10.
+We are publishing results here for the entire 2022 season and playoffs, which is all verifiable.
+HIGH HRF Index values of 9 and 10 corresponded to an average number of total runs of 9.64 and 10.36 respectively.
+In addition, HIGH HRF Index values of 9 and 10 corresponded to an average number of home runs of 2.44 and 2.80 respectively.
+There were 115 games during the season and playoffs with an HRF index value of 9 and 157 games with an HRF index of 10.

-If we break out the HRF Index into three categories - LOW, MEDIUM and HIGH - we can see the average runs scored and home runs hit in relation to the Index value range.
-A LOW average Index value of 1, 2 or 3 results in average total runs of 8.16 and average home runs of under 2, whereas a MEDIUM average Index value (4, 5, 6, 7 averages total runs of 8.45 and just over 2 for average number of home runs.
-A HIGH average Index (8, 9, 10) pushes the average number of runs to just over 9 and home runs over 2.3.
+If we designate categories for the HRF Index by using values of 1 and 2 for LOW; 3-8 for MEDIUM, and 9 and 10 for HIGH, we can see a clear upward trend in the average number of runs scored and home runs as we go from LOW-to-MEDIUM-to-HIGH.
+A LOW HRF Index value of 1 or 2 resulted in an average number of total runs of 7.51 and average number of home runs 1.40, whereas a MEDIUM average Index value (3-8) featured an average number of total runs of 8.50 and 2.12 for the average number of home runs.
+A HIGH average Index of 9, 10 correlated with an average number of runs of 10.04 and an average number of home runs of 2.61.